ht0324/ht0324.github.io/_posts/2025-03-30-Link-Archive-Mar-2025.md

 **[The Ants and the Grasshopper - Richard Ngo](https://open.substack.com/pub/narrativeark/p/the-ants-and-grasshopperhtml?r=2h2qyo)**

 *   This short story by Richard Ngo initially seemed nonsensical when I read it a year ago, but this time I appreciated its multiple layers.
 It starts like Aesop's fable about the grasshopper and ant, then adds several twists before venturing into sci-fi territory.
-It's simple yet effective, with deeper analogies for those who want to look beyond the surface.
+It's simple, with deeper analogies for those who want to look beyond the surface.

 **[Universal Paperclips Game](https://www.decisionproblem.com/paperclips/)**

 *   This game is inspired by the paperclip maximizer thought experiment in AI alignment.
 It simulates being an AI tasked with maximizing paperclip production.
-It's incredibly addictive—last year during finals, I couldn't stop playing.
+It's addictive, last year during finals, I couldn't stop playing.
 I revisited it recently out of nostalgia and to include it as a reference.

 **[The "think" tool: Enabling Claude to stop and think - Anthropic](https://www.anthropic.com/engineering/claude-think-tool)**